 Squirrels absolutely love peanut butter, in fact, many people use it to bait and trap squirrels.

-Some people have had luck getting a squirrel to eat peanut butter off a spoon.
 If you are going to give them some peanut butter as a treat, make sure that it’s unsalted.

 However, it takes time to build up the trust of the squirrel.
 At first, they will be skittish, because they fear you.
 However, as they learn to trust you and know that you’re feeding them, it won’t be long for them to gain your trust and come closer to you.